awsdocs/amazon-pinpoint-user-guide/doc-source/segments-importing.md

 Unlike the dynamic segments that you create with the segment builder in the console, an imported segment is an unchanging set of *endpoints* or *user IDs*:

 **Endpoint**
-A destination that you can send messages to — such as an email address, mobile device identifier, or mobile phone number\.
+A destination that you can send messages to, such as an email address, mobile device identifier, or mobile phone number\.
 An endpoint definition can include attributes that describe the user or device that you send messages to\.
 It can also include a user ID\.
 You can define a segment by importing a list of endpoint definitions\.
 Amazon Pinpoint creates the segment, and it updates any endpoints that you previously added to Amazon Pinpoint with the new information\.

 **User ID**